 2. Plan your dates in advance

 Having the same goals is one of the essentials for any strong dating or marriage relationship.
 Not only does it take time (i.e. years) to develop and live out those goals, it takes careful planning too.
-Bill Gothard, founder of Basic Youth Conflicts seminars, says “the chief purpose of dating is to achieve spiritual oneness.”
-If you incorporate that purpose into your dating life, it will require you to prayerfully map out your activities, helping you and your date draw closer to God through your time together.
-This approach is a rarity in this age of entertainment-addicted Christians where most couples seem to always end up at the local movie theatre or the couch, watching another late night video.
+If you incorporate the purpose of building spiritual oneness into your dating life, it will require you to prayerfully map out your activities, helping you and your date draw closer to God through your time together.
+This approach is a rarity in this age of entertainment-addicted Christians where most couples seem to always end up at the local movie theatre or the couch, watching another late-night video.

-I’d like to talk to the guys right now, because I believe you are primarily responsible for the spiritual leadership in a relationship.
+I’d like to talk to the guys right now.
 Cultivate your and your date’s love for God, for the Scriptures, and for others by planning enjoyable, but meaningful activities that will produce fulfillment and mutual respect for each other.
 If your dating consists mostly of "hanging out” lazily, consider transforming yourself into “the man with the plan.”
-If you come up with the what, when, where, and how it will not only communicate that you care enough to do some advanced thinking, but she will respect you as a spiritual leader who has a sense of direction in life.
+If you come up with the what, when, where, and how it will not only communicate that you care enough to do some advanced thinking, but she will respect you as a Christian who has a sense of direction in life.

 3. Save yourself for marriage

-Here’s the vicious cycle that many college couples go through each weekend: first of all he calls up, then of course, they must dress up, he then drives over to pick up, fully stocked to drink up, only to eventually throw up, but still later that night choosing to shack up, and with a headache the next morning they finally wake up, once again possessing a deep nagging feeling they’ve really messed up!
-I hate to break the news to my female readers, but many college guys show affection to a girl in order to obtain sexual access.
-But in the same way guys give love to get sex, there are an equal number of girls who are guilty of giving sex in order to get love.
+Here’s the vicious cycle that many college couples go through each weekend: first of all he calls up, then of course, they must dress up, he then drives over to pick her up, fully stocked to drink up, only to eventually throw up, but still later that night choosing to hook up, and with a headache the next morning they finally wake up, once again possessing a deep nagging feeling they’ve really messed up!
+I hate to break the news to you, but many college students show affection in order to obtain sexual access.
+Some people give love to get sex, but there are an equal number of people who give sex in order to get love.
 Our holy God, who thought up sex, didn’t say, “Let the marriage bed be undefiled” in Hebrews 13:4 to rob us of physical pleasure, but instead to give it to us in fullness and at the right time.
 In my counseling over the years, I’ve observed that to the degree a couple is sexually intimate before marriage, is the same degree that they lack sexual satisfaction after marriage.
-Pure Excitement by Joe White or Reading a classic together like Choices by Paula and Stacey Rinehart will help you set up and stick to biblical standards, build trust, and prepare you someday to have a wonderful romantic marriage!
+Reading a classic together like_Pure Excitement_ by Joe White or Choices by Paula and Stacey Rinehart will help you set up and stick to biblical standards, build trust, and prepare you someday to have a wonderful romantic marriage!

 4. Work on communication